-The charity, Friends of the New Forest Airfields, was established by a group of aviation enthusiasts, veterans, authors and historians who lived in the New Forest National Park area, which is located in south west Hampshire on the south coast of England.
+The Registered Charity, Friends of the New Forest Airfields, was established by a group of aviation enthusiasts, veterans, authors and historians who lived in the New Forest National Park area, which is located in south west Hampshire on the south coast of England.

 The Friends have raised a memorial to the twelve WWII airfields of the New Forest and all those, civilian as well as military, who participated in their activities.
 The memorial contains a time capsule containing memorabilia, books and documents relevant both to the operations of the airfields but also the lives of the people involved at the airfields and in the wider community.